 Mature Student Scholarship

 This award has been generously provided by supporters of the University, who are committed to helping students from the University of Northampton so that they can achieve their full potential.
 We are very grateful for their generous gifts, which make a real difference to those who receive the award.
-For 2020 we are able to offer 5 scholarships of £2,000 to students who have commenced their courses in 2020/2021.

 Read our Mature Student Scholarship case studies below.